earlyxpian/earlyxpian.github.io/eng/someauthenticactsoftheearlymartyrs.md

 * Martyrdom of S. Polycarp
 * Acts of SS.
 Carpus, Papylus, and Agathonica
 * Acts of SS.
 Justin and his Companions
-* Letter of the Chruches of Vienne and Lyons
+* Letter of the Churches of Vienne and Lyons
 * Acts of the Scillitan Saints
 * Passion of SS.
 Perpetua and Felicitas
 * Acts of S. Cyprian